quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 #### Performance of Approximate Counters
 Background context explaining the performance benefits of using approximate counters with high thresholds.
 The example provided shows how these counters can achieve good scalability while maintaining acceptable accuracy.

-:p What is the performance benefit of using an approximate counter with a threshold \( S \) of 1024?
+:p What is the performance benefit of using an approximate counter with a threshold $S$ of 1024?
 ??x
-Using an approximate counter with a threshold \( S \) of 1024 provides excellent performance, as it allows for efficient scaling across multiple processors.
+Using an approximate counter with a threshold $S$ of 1024 provides excellent performance, as it allows for efficient scaling across multiple processors.
 The time taken to update the counter four million times on four processors is nearly identical to updating it one million times on one processor.
 This efficiency comes at the cost of some accuracy, as there may be discrepancies between the global value and the actual count.

 ```c
 // Example of performance with a threshold S of 1024